Cracker Jack Logo

 Cracker Jack Logo 1937

-The massive letters with thin lines and large spacing emphasize the company’s scale, which created this unique product.
+The massive letters with thin lines and large spacing emphasize the company’s scale, which enabled the creation of this unique product.
 The characters remain on the logo, becoming more lively and realistic.

 1987 – 2013